bootstrapping-microservices/chapter-2/README.md

-# chapter-2
+# Chapter-2

-Code and examples for chapter 2 of Bootstrapping Microservices
+Code and examples for Chapter 2 of Bootstrapping Microservices.